Microwave radiometry of a quantum-critical, hybrid Josephson array: Thermometry of the superconductor-insulator transition

-To explore the noise model described above, we intentionally increase $T_\mathrm{s}$ by driving the sample out of equilibrium with a microwave tone far from our measurement band, measuring $P$ and $S_{11}$ for different drive strengths.
-In the absence of any drive, $P$ and $S_{11}$ are linearly related, consistent with the previously discussed correlations between noise power and microwave reflection (Fig.~\ref{fig:fig3}a).
-Under the application of a microwave drive at selected frequencies, $P$ and $|S_{11}|^2$ maintain a linear relationship.
+To explore the noise model described by \refeq{eq:beamsplitter}, we intentionally increase $T_\mathrm{s}$ by driving the sample out of equilibrium with a second microwave tone far from our measurement band, measuring $P$ and $S_{11}$ for different drive strengths.
+We first focus on the coarse changes in $T_\mathrm{s}$ at each drive power (\reffig{fig:fig3}), and then go on to study the detailed evolution of $T_\mathrm{s}$ with both drive power and gate voltage (\reffig{fig:addednoise}).
+At fixed driving power, $P$ and $|S_{11}|^2$ are approximately linearly related (\reffig[a]{fig:fig3}).
 Both the slope and vertical intercept increase with microwave drive power, while the intersection between curves is approximately drive-power independent.
-These observations have a straightforward interpretation within the noise model of Eq.~\ref{eq:beamsplitter}.
-Both increasing vertical intercept and slope reflect an elevated sample temperature $T_\mathrm{s}$, and a fixed crossing point at $-|S_{11}|^2=1/\alpha$ and $P/k_B=T_\mathrm{cryo}$ reflects a constant $T_\mathrm{cryo}$.
+These observations have a straightforward interpretation within the noise model~(\ref{eq:beamsplitter}).
+Both increasing slope and vertical intercept reflect an overall change in $T_\mathrm{s}$ for each drive power.
+The fixed crossing point between each line at $-|S_{11}|^2=1/\alpha$ and $P/k_B=T_\mathrm{cryo}$ reflects a constant $T_\mathrm{cryo}$.